Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 Six weeks later, Denise Daneault, 23, went missing from a bar in Manchester.
 She lived on the same street as Rasmussen.

-On March 29, 1995 in Holt, California a woman was found in a fridge wrapped in a ice bag.
+On March 29, 1995 in Holt, California a woman was found in a fridge, wrapped in an ice bag.
 Her identity is still unknown.
 Her time of death is estimated to be sometime during 1994.
 The cause of death was determined to be blunt force trauma.
 Jane Doe is estimated to have been between 24-45 years old at the time of her death, with strawberry blonde or red hair.
 She was 5’5″, between 110-130 pounds, wearing a blue sweatshirt, Levi shorts and Gorilla brand hiking boots.

 If you have any information on Jane Doe, please contact San Joaquin County Sheriff’s Office at 209-468-4572.